 6. Deadlift Bar

-The Deadlift Bar is quite similar to the standard barbell; however, it allows for more whip which makes it easier to pull off of the floor quickly and effectively.
+The Deadlift Bar is quite similar to the standard barbell, but one of its differences is it allows for more whip which makes it easier to pull off of the floor quickly and effectively.
 It is also 45 lbs and 1 inch in diameter, but also has more rigid knurling like the power bar for increased grip control.

 Deadlift bars are pricey but worth it for those looking to break new personal records in the deadlift.
 These will typically cost around $300 for a quality product.
 You can definitely end up paying more for an even better bar, but it’s entirely up to you and your needs.